easyAGI/ezAGI/README.md

 python3 ezAGI.py
 ```

-##if no module json error found while working with python3 after installing through requirement and separately, then use this command:
+##if no module json error found while working with python3 after installing through requirement file and ujson separately, then use this command:

 python3 -m pip install ujson